Cut out the middle man by cross-promoting

 How to check if the medical practitioner you are partnering with has a good reputation…

-Type in the name of the medical professional into the crowd-sourced review forums listed below and carefully go through the reviews.
-Ideally, you want the doctor to be at least 3.6 out of 5 stars on these platforms.
+Type in the name of the medical professional into the crowd-sourced review forums listed below and carefully go through all the reviews.
+Ideally, you want the doctor to have at least 3.6 out of 5 stars on these platforms.
 If you see terrible reviews, please do not associate yourself with them.

 What language is best to use when approaching potential cross-promotional partners?

 PromoAmbitions has many years of experience establishing referral funnels and cross-promotional relationships.
 If you’d like our assistance, please fill out the contact us form and we’ll be happy to assist you with how to approach potential partners in your area.
 Every region and medical field is unique, and we’ll gladly custom-tailor the right cross-promotional pitch to fit your desired business goals.